Skip to main content

 Per-install tokens

-Each deployment receives a unique token for authenticating with the registry proxy.
-Revoking one deployment’s access does not affect others, and deleting a deployment automatically revokes its registry token.
+Each install receives a unique token for authenticating with the registry proxy.
+Revoking one install’s access does not affect others, and deleting an install automatically revokes its registry token.

 Security